wondee/faststring/README.md

 	- analysis-test 	<- test classes for the use in the unit tests of the analysis project
 ```

-To build the benchmark module you need to build the benchmark tool yabt (http://github.com/wondee/yabt) and the WALA core, shrike and utils project (https://github.com/wala/WALA) on which the analysis component is based.
+To build the benchmark module you need to build the benchmark tool yabt (http://github.com/wondee/yabt).

+For the analysis component you'll need the WALA core, utils and shrike package (https://github.com/wala/WALA).

+Because both libraries are not in maven central you'll need to build them in you local environment.